Stephen-X/Gr--Microblogging-Site/README.md

-# grumblr - A full-stack micro-blogging website
+# gr****** - A full-stack micro-blogging website
 **Author:** Stephen Xie
 **Project Version:** 6.0.0

-grumblr is a Django-based full-stack micro-blogging website.
+gr****** is a Django-based full-stack micro-blogging website.
 It's a featureful, near-production-ready web application that supports user registration and authentication, email integration, photo upload, and dynamic quasi-real-time updates.

 Detailed documentations to be added later...